 We are now at liberty to share with you our current methodology for making our own to near industrial standards.

 Firstly, every dish that will constitute each layer needs to be made in advance and cooled.
-Our carefully thought-out running order is as follows (Note that we begin with the desserts and end with the amuse bouche which will form the outermost layer of the gobstopper.):
+Our carefully thought-out running order is as follows (Note that we begin with the indigestion tablet, followed by the desserts and end with the amuse bouche which will form the outermost layer of the gobstopper.):

 Each dish, it must be stressed, is a highly complex concoction, and far too laborious to explain in detail now, but once each has been prepared, it must be lyophilized.
 This means extracting the water from each plate by subjecting it to a strong vacuum at temperatures between -50ºc and -80ºc.
 Each dish is now completely dehydrated and can be reduced to a fine powder, a coarse crumb or something inbetween.
 Unfortunately, lyophilizers cannot be purchased from high-street electrical stores, but if your local pharmceutical company has even the smallest amount of community spirit they might let you use theirs.
 Blackmail is another alternative, but your case against them needs to be pretty watertight as their lawyers are often top-notch.